dennishenle/flutter-mcp-listener/webstream-mcp-server/readme.md

 Ask the AI assistant:

-- "Push the message 'Hello World' to the webstream"
+- "Push the message 'Hello World' to the webhooks"
-- "Send 'System update completed' to all stream listeners"
+- "Send 'System update completed' to all registered webhooks"
 - "Broadcast 'New event detected' on port 8080"
-- "Push 'Server started' to the webstream"
+- "Push 'Server started' to the webhooks"

 ### Via HTTP API